-Action plans associated with these incidents are provided in Appendix A. In addition to these action plans, a corporate-level Emergency Response Plan (ERP) must also define appropriate actions, including public protection measures that the licensee takes at each level of emergency.
+Action plans associated with these incidents are provided in Appendix A. In addition to these action plans, an Emergency Response Plan (ERP) must also define appropriate actions, including public protection measures that the licensee takes at each level of emergency.
 In the event that an operator's ranking of an event is not consistent with the Commission's assessment, the Commission can instruct the operator to reconcile their assessment to match that of the Commission.

 Under an agreement between PEP and the Commission, PEP serves as the one reporting contact for all spills and emergencies reported by industry or when the public calls in a complaint.
-The Commission has established an On-Duty Incident Commander (ODIC) program which ensures an inspector is available at all times to receive calls from PEP or the public when an emergency is reported.
+The Commission maintains a 24-hour emergency service which ensures an Emergency Officer (EO) is available to receive incident and complaint calls from PEP or the public when an emergency is reported.

-The ODIC confirms the level and seriousness of the emergency or complaint and determines the appropriate level of response by Commission personnel.
-If the incident is one where public safety is threatened or there is cause for environmental concern, the Commission will enact
+The EO confirms the level and seriousness of the emergency or complaint and determines the appropriate level of response by Commission personnel.
+If the incident is one where public safety is threatened or there is cause for environmental concern, the Commission will enact its EMP.
+EMP personnel are trained in the Incident Command System and ensure that the operator responsible for the emergency is taking all steps necessary to protect public safety and the environment.

 Incident Level Description Level 1 An emergency in which there is no immediate danger to public or environment as no H_2S has been released.
-The release of other substances is confined to the lease or the operator's property.
+The release of hazardous substance is confined to the lease or the operator's property.
 The emergency has low potential for it to escalate and is handled by operator personnel.
 Level 2 An emergency in which there is a potential for risk to the public or environment, as the emergency could extend beyond the operator's property.
 The control of the hazardous substance is still possible.
 The emergency may require the involvement of external emergency services, federal, provincial or local agencies.
 Level 3 An emergency where there exists an immediate danger to the public or environment.
 There is an uncontrolled release of hazardous substance and there is extensive involvement of external emergency services, federal and/or provincial agencies.
 The emergency extends beyond the operator's property.